Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Introduction

-\item OODF is present for various CL strategies and settings.
+\item OODF is commonly present in various CL strategies and settings.
 We verified its existence in both regularization-based and memory-based CL strategies on different tasks with different network structures.

-\item OODF is difficult to detect.
-It doesn’t take effect immediately after training on the distribution-shifted data.
-Instead, as a specific form of CF, it only manifests when the model continues to learn other new tasks.
-Thus, a continual learning machine affected by OODF can be considered capable of performing certain tasks but it actually will fail.
+\item OODF is elusive and challenging to detect.
+Its effects don't manifest immediately post-training on shifted data but rather emerge as the model learns new tasks, reflecting its nature as a unique form of CF. Thus, a continual learning machine affected by OODF can be considered capable of performing certain tasks but it actually will fail.
 In addition, it only affects the class contaminated with the distribution-shifted data, without influencing other tasks.

 \item OODF can be triggered by various conditions leading to distribution-shifted data.
 We find that OODF severely impairs the CL performance, regardless of the approach causing the shift (local or global perturbation), as well as the reason behind it (deliberately designed attack or accident).